 Sometimes life gets in the way of staying enrolled in your classes.
 We understand that.
-If you need to drop all your classes and leave the University before the end of a term, you must initiate an official withdrawal by contacting the Office of Financial Aid and fulfill C-N's requirements.
+If you need to drop all your classes and leave the University before the end of a term, you must initiate an official withdrawal by contacting the Financial Aid Office and fulfill C-N's requirements.

 Withdrawing from the University is likely to affect you financially as well as academically.
 Sometimes it might be better to drop courses and remain enrolled rather than to completely withdraw from all classes.
 Contact a Financial Aid Counselor to learn more.

-If you are looking for information on dropping a course instead of withdrawing from all courses, contact your advisor or the Office of the Registrar.
+If you are looking for information on dropping a course instead of withdrawing from all courses, contact your advisor or the Registrar's Office.

 Steps to Officially Withdraw from C-N